USEPA/spsurvey/cran-comments.md

-This is a minor update adding some minor features and addressing a few bugs from version 5.1.0.
+This is a minor update adding two minor features and addressing a few bugs from version 5.2.0.

 -------